gbrlfaria/long_range_models/README.md

 ## Usage

 This library offers detailed documentation for every module and layer implemented.
-Models are created by integrating different components.
+Models are created by integrating different components (layers, backbones, and sequence model wrappers).
 See some minimal examples below.

 ### Discrete sequence data